 - Subarachnoid hemorrhage.
 Bleeding between the middle brain and the inner brain is considered to be subarachnoid.

 - Intracerebral hematoma.
 This is bleeding into the brain itself, damaging the surrounding tissues.

 - Epidural hematoma.
 Bleeding between the skull and the outer brain is extremely dangerous, often appearing with a skull fracture.
 Most frightening is that you might not know you have this for several hours, delaying vital medical treatment.

 Brain Injuries Require the Utmost Medical and Legal Care

 If you or someone you love suffered a brain injury, they need the highest possible medical care.
+TBI survivors and their families also need to be aware of the potential life-altering effects of a brain injury.
 I hope this blog and other info on our website can be a resource for you to help you understand your injuries.

 If you got hurt at work or because someone else was careless, your case needs the utmost legal care.
 You’ve got vital legal rights that can impact you and your family’s financial future.